 You will be picked up from Marrakech Menara Airport and taken to your hotel, where you will meet with a local expert guide.
 You will then start exploring the charming Marrakech Medina, visiting the Bahia Palace, the Saadian Tombs, El Badi Palace, and the Mellah (the Jewish quarter).
 After lunch, visit Jemaa El Fna Square, the Koutoubia Mosque, Majorelle Garden, and the souks, then enjoy a free afternoon to explore at your own pace.

-Next, we will visit Ait Ben Haddou Kasbah, a UNESCO World Heritage site, to explore the mud-built structures situated on the hill.
+Next, we will visit Ait Ben Haddou (UNESCO World Heritage Site), to explore the mud-built structures situated on the hill.
 Lunch will be at the nearby restaurants.
 From there, we will drive to the Dades Valley, passing through Ouarzazate, known as the Moroccan Hollywood.
 Then, we will stop at the Rose Valley Kalaat Mgouna, known for its annual rose festival in May.
 Finally, we will arrive at the Dades gorges, where you will dine in beautiful local restaurants overlooking the rocky gorges, and you will spend the night there.

-Furthermore, the place offers a significant opportunity for climbers to pursue their preferred sport.
 Then, we will continue to Merzouga village, passing through Erfoud and Rissani, where you will have lunch.
 Upon arrival in Merzouga, you will go to the hotel to rest and enjoy a cup of Moroccan mint tea.
-Then, you will head to the desert on camels to indulge yourself in the coolness of the place, and watch the sensational sunset.
+Then, you will head to the desert on camels for a sunset camel trek into the dunes.

-After that, you will spend the night in Berber tents at the heart of the desert.
-In the first place, you will have an experience of a lifetime, enjoying the fire camps, Berber dinner, and sleeping under the magical sky.
+After that, you will spend the night in a luxury desert camp at the heart of the desert, enjoying the fire camps, Berber dinner, and a sky so full of stars it barely looks real.

-We recommend waking up slightly earlier in the morning to witness the sand seas change colors as the spectacular sunrise unfolds.
-After breakfast, your professional camel rider will take you back to Merzouga via camels or by vehicle, on your choice.
+We recommend waking up slightly earlier in the morning to watch the Sahara sunrise as the dunes shift colour in the early light.
+After breakfast, your camel guide will take you back to Merzouga via camels or by vehicle, on your choice.
 Then, we will start our day to Fes through Errachidia, and the beautiful Ziz Valley (a stunning gorge carved by the Ziz River).
-It is approximately 200-300 meters high and very impressive.
-If there is time, we will walk under these impressive giant rock canyon formations.
+Stop to walk the gorge floor if conditions allow.

 You will then continue your journey from Zaida, where you can enjoy a traditional Moroccan lunch with barbecue and refreshing mint tea.